MaksZhukov/strapi-plugin-image-hotspot/README.md

   - **Tooltip**: Show tooltip text on hover
   - **Callback**: Execute custom JavaScript functions
   - **None**: No action
+- **Automatic Image Population**: Server-side middleware automatically populates image fields in API responses, so you get full image objects instead of just IDs

 ## Installation

 This plugin is automatically loaded by Strapi when placed in the `src/plugins` directory.

+### Server-Side Features

+The plugin includes server-side middleware that automatically:

+- Intercepts API responses for content types using the image-hotspot field
+- Populates image references with full media objects (including URL, alternative text, etc.)
+- Works with both single entity and collection responses

+This means when you fetch data via the API, the `image` field in your hotspot data will already contain the full media object, not just an ID.

 ## Usage